Update – Harrowstorm DLC (Last Updated 1st May 2020) build being refined and making gradual formatting changes.

 You should be placing your heals and using your buffs on Crown 80-90% of the time.
 This should, in theory, help encourage DPS to stack on Crown.
 Don’t waste your time healing stragglers who can’t be bothered to stick to Crown.

-Healing Springs placement varies depending on the situation but for the most part, it should be placed slightly ahead of the group when you are moving or directly on Crown (as that’s where most of your group should be).
+Illustrious Healing placement varies depending on the situation but for the most part, it should be placed slightly ahead of the group when you are moving or directly on Crown (as that’s where most of your group should be).

 Since Enchanted Growth and Ice Fortress aren’t placeable abilities and hit random people, using them will require you to be in the middle of the group or on Crown for maximum effect.
 Enchanted Growth is a conal AOE heal that will heal friendlies in front of or next to you at random.